-AP PsychologyGr 10-121 year1 creditThis course is designed to introduce students to the systematic study of the behavior and mental processes of humans.
+AP Psychology This course is designed to introduce students to the systematic study of the behavior and mental processes of humans.
 Students will be exposed to the psychological facts, principles, and phenomena associated with the major subfields within psychology.
 Students will also learn about the ethics and methods that psychologists use in their science and practice.
 The class will also prepare students for the AP exam-style questions, both multiple choice and written short answers.